Copyright © 2013 by SUNY Oneonta

 Linguistics: The Linguistics Minor is designed for those who wish to supplement their major academic work in another discipline with the study of language; it requires six courses (18 s.h.): a required introductory course in linguistics and five other courses in linguistics approved by the Department.

 Professional Writing: The Professional Writing Minor is designed for those students who wish to supplement their major academic work (either in English or in other disciplines) with a variety of workplace writing courses.
-The minor helps prepare students for writing in business, government or non-profit, legal, scientific or technical contexts, as well as for careers in publishing or editing.
-(18 s.h.)
+Comprised of three required courses and three electives (18 s.h. total), the minor helps prepare students for writing in business, government or non-profit, legal, scientific or technical contexts, as well as for careers in publishing or editing.